Rubaba Muradova: Career

 In 1950, a troupe from Baku was touring the region.
-During the tour, an actress for one of the main roles got sick, and the head trouper agreed to replace her with Rubaba Muradova for one night.
+During the tour, an actress for one of the main roles got sick, and the head trouper agreed to replace her with Muradova for one night.
 Despite poor performance (according to Muradova herself), she was successful mostly due to her vocal improvisation of the role.
 She then was invited to move to Baku to pursue a degree in professional singing.

 In 1953, she graduated from the Zeynalli College of Music in Baku, where she was taught by prominent khananda Seyid Shushinski.
 She started working at the Azerbaijan State Opera and Ballet Theatre in 1954.
 Her most famous role was that of Leyli in Uzeyir Hajibeyov's Leyli and Majnun (1908).
 Muradova's melodic improvisations are remembered for their emotional qualities that often bring the audience to tears.
 Her colleagues explained this emotional singing by the difficulties Muradova experienced in her personal life, particularly her being homesick for Ardabil and not being able to visit it because of the closed Soviet-Iranian border.

 Awards

-In 1971, Rubaba Muradova became the People's Artists of the Azerbaijan SSR.
+In 1971, Muradova became the People's Artiste of the Azerbaijan SSR.